The Best Oman Itinerary: 10 Days in Oman + Insider Tips [2025]

 1. Admire the Sultan Qaboos Grand Mosque

 Opened in 2001, this mosque can house up to 20,000 worshippers and is one of the only mosques in Muscat that’s open to non-Muslim visitors.
-It took 6 years to complete, and the chandelier inside the mosque holds 600,000 Swarovski crystals with 24-karat gold plating.
+It took 6 years to complete, and it features a chandelier that holds 600,000 Swarovski crystals with 24-karat gold plating.
 There are also tons of gorgeous mosaic patterns inside this mosque.

 You can easily spend 2-3 hours here admiring every corner and all the colorful details.
 Get to the mosque as soon as it opens (8:00 am) as it starts to get very crowded starting around 9:30 am.
-This way, you can have at least an hour to enjoy this place in peace and quiet.
+This way, you can have at least an hour to enjoy this place without the chaos.

-⏰ Opening hours: For non-Muslim visitors — from 8:00 am to 11:00 am, every day except for Friday. 🧕🏻 Dress code: You must be covered from head to toe — including wrists and ankles.
+🧕🏻 Dress code: You must be covered from head to toe — including wrists and ankles.
 Women must wear headscarves too.

 2. Climb the Mutrah Fort & Stroll Along the Mutrah Corniche

-Mutrah Fort stands on top of a rocky hill and offers beautiful views of Muscat and the sea.
+The timeless Mutrah Fort stands on top of a rocky hill and offers beautiful views of Muscat and the sea.
 It has 3 towers and was built by the Portuguese in the 1580s as a defense against the Ottoman army.
 You can climb up this fort to get some stunning panoramic views of the city.

-The road down from the fort will lead you to the picturesque Mutrah Corniche, a curved waterside area that offers gorgeous views of the sea and mountains.
 Take a relaxing stroll along this road.
-On one side, you’ll see a row of white-washed houses against a backdrop of mountains, and on the other side, a peaceful view of the ocean.
+On one side, you’ll see a row of picturesque white-washed houses against a mountainous backdrop, and on the other side, a peaceful view of the ocean.

 3. Shop for Souvenirs at Mutrah Souq

 While you’re at Mutrah Corniche, make sure to drop by Mutrah Souq — one of the oldest markets in the world.
 You can find all kinds of souvenirs here, from hand-made jewelry and purses to Afghan war hats and furniture.
-You’ll also see stylish lanterns, rugs, and perfumes, as well as items made with pure Omani silver.

-⏰ Opening hours: 9 am - 1 pm, 4 pm - 9 pm daily
+Opening hours: Sunday to Thursday: 9 am - 1 pm, 4 pm - 10 pm | Friday: 4 pm - 10 pm | Saturday: 9 am - 10 pm

 4. Catch a Performance at the Royal Opera House